EOSIO/eosio-project-boilerplate-simple/README.md

 **restarting the backend**

-In the thrid (backend) terminal window, you can restart the backend demux and express process by executing:
+In the third (backend) terminal window, you can restart the backend demux and express process by executing:
 ```sh
 ./start_backend.sh
 ```